blindnet-io/product-management/user-stories/US-07-Privacy-request-capture-service.md

 **As an** Internet User (a Submitter or a Data Subject),

-**I want to** submint a Privacy Request to know the provenance of the data a system has on me
+**I want to** submint a Privacy Request to know the [provenance](https://github.com/blindnet-io/product-management/blob/devkit-schemas/refs/schemas/priv/dictionary/provenance/en.provenance.json) of the data a system has on me

 **because** I suspect someone might have shared my data without my authorization

 ### US-07-1-10

+**As an** Internet User (a Submitter or a Data Subject), submitting a Privacy Request to an Organization

+**I want** my request to be taken into account by some or all possible targets from this [targets list](https://github.com/blindnet-io/product-management/blob/devkit-schemas/refs/schemas/priv/dictionary/targets/en.targets.json)

+**because** I want my Privacy Request to be fully completed

+### US-07-1-11

 **As an** Internet User (a Submitter or a Data Subject), when creating a Privacy Request